agusquartz/ShopCart/README.md

 - Run the App.java class to start the program.

 # Program Rental Policy
+- A client that've rented a DVD can have it as long as it want.
-- Each client can rent just one DVD at time.
+- Each client can rent just one DVD at time, it must return the last rented before can rent again.
+- Each Movie has it's own rent cost.

 # Requirements
 - JDK 17